patrick-m-norman/ALS_regional_forest_modelling/README.md

 * **`README.md`**: This file.
 * **`LICENSE`**:  [Choose a license - e.g., MIT, Apache 2.0.
 See notes below.]

-## Setup and Dependencies
+## Setup

 The scripts are primarily written in Bash, R and Python.
-They rely on several external libraries and software packages.
+They rely on several external libraries and software packages including GDAL and PDAL.

 * **Linux or WSL (on Windows)**